Typical A-level offer

 Why study Applied Mathematics and Pure Mathematics at Aberystwyth?

-The Department offers a number of modules taught through the medium of Welsh.
-Further details may be obtained from the Department.
+- The Department offers several modules taught through the medium of Welsh, for further details please click here.

 All lecturers in the Department of Mathematics are qualified to PhD level and are research active.
 The majority have a postgraduate teaching qualification and new staff are required to complete the PGCTHE.
 The department also employs a number of part time tutors, with extensive teaching experience, and some student demonstrators, who are selected from our undergraduate and postgraduate students.